-[5]
+Figure 5.
+Gold content within WPCB – BEP analysis

+The results show that the values associated with gold content are much lower than the potential content found in automotive WPCBs.
+However, these results are very useful since they could be exported to WPCBs belonging to WEEEs.
+The information reported is consistent with the results expressed above, which show that in the baseline case scenario it is necessary for the WPCB to have at least 167 ppm to have a zero NPV.
+The impact of the price of gold (186 ppm) is more significant than that of costs, and there are greater effects brought about by the change in purity level as there is inevitably the phenomenon of a reduction in the price at which these materials could be resold (secondary markets that cannot be assimilated to markets where a very good quality raw material is obtained).
+In the 65% purity scenario, there is a BEP of 273 ppm.
+The impact associated with the cost opportunity of capital is not reported in the analyses because it does not appear to be significant.
+These analyses support the profitability of these boards even in a future scenario where the weight of gold may decrease within a single PCB as at the same time there is an increase in boards due to increased use of integrated technology [5].

 3.3 Economic potential of WPCBs in the European ELVs market

-The last analysis in this paper aims to estimate the economic potential associated with the recovery of WPCBs considering the European market.
+The last analysis in this work aims to estimate the economic potential associated with the recovery of WPCBs considering the European market.
 To this end, we first estimate the future trend regarding the weight of ELVs.
 The historical value was identified by Eurostat and runs from 2008 to 2019.
-The latest actual figure is that of 2019 (equal to 6889 thousand tons) and assuming an average growth rate of 4.49%, a projection can be made until 2030 (equal to 11,171 thousand tons) - Figure 5.
+The latest actual figure is that of 2019 (equal to 6889 thousand tons) and assuming an average growth rate of 4.49%, a projection can be made until 2030 (equal to 11,171 thousand tons) - Figure 6.